Hi to all our Tadcrafters’ volunteers and supporters,

 If you need to get in touch with us, and need a response, please use email.
 This is to protect your personal details and because conversations on social media become lost.
 Someone will get back to you but it might not be straight away due to other commitments.
 The Tadcrafters Chat Group or Sherburn Tadcrafters Chat Group is a great way to keep in touch with other Tadcrafters and be inspired.
 You can also follow the Tadcrafters Page on Facebook, Twitter and Instagram (@Tadcrafters).

 To be put on the emailing list/s (wherever you live) please request it by emailing email@example.com and add us to your list of contacts so we don’t end up in your junk.
 There are usually only one or two emails a month.

 If you would like to be kept up to date about any of the specific group activities please email us and ask to be put on the relevant group mailing list and your email will be forwarded to the group leader.

-Directors Tadcrafters CIC: Su Morgan, Lynne Howard and Sandra Levitt
+Directors Tadcrafters CIC: Su Morgan, Lynne Howard Sandra Levitt and Sue Tennant

 |Fri 18th Feb||Sherburn Crafters||11-1pm||Sherburn Old Girls School|

 |Weds 9th Mar||TadGrafters||4-6pm||The Barn, Tadcaster|

 |Weds 13th Apr||TadGrafters||4-6pm||The Barn, Tadcaster|

 |Fri 29th Apr||Sherburn Crafters||11-1pm||Sherburn Old Girls School|